25 August: since we started the Nightingale Gardeners Group - we have a new bank account and papers from meetings are on the Gardening page.

 Bird Cafe volunteers - local Friends, setting up bird feeders, providing bird food and keeping them clean and topped up.
 We even received an envelope of money-off vouchers for bird seed with a lovely thank you note.
 And some fat balls in December 2017.

 Bowling green gate rota volunteers: allowing us to keep the area open every day but also be safe and a good neighbour.

-Cambridge Botanic Garden, especially Fliss and Hannah in Education and Outreach.
+Cambridge Botanic Garden, including Fliss, Hannah and Sandie in Education and Outreach.

 Cambridge City Council - Community Development: (especially Soahlon, Bridget, Caroline and Lisa); Open Spaces: (including Ed the City Ranger; Guy the Biodiversity Officer and Vic and Anthony; Kenny the tree man; Sharron the (former) Dog Warden, the parks team including Grant, Tony, Luke, Andy), Sports and Recreation teams: (especially Mac, Julie and Ian).